CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/data/commands.md

 ---
 title: "Commands"
 linkTitle: "Commands"
-description: "Holds the information for parsing a command, running multiple query and non query commands on a data source."
+description: "Holds the information for parsing a command, running multiple query and non query commands against a data source."
 ---

 # {{< param title >}}